An excellent site for cemetery records and photos is the Find-A-Grave webite. From their

 Hiram B. Slavens stone, Brick Chapel Cemetery, Putnam County, Indiana.

-According to a history of Brick Chapel, Hiram B. and Sarah Slavens donated 1.5 acres for the church and cemetery.
+According to a history of Brick Chapel that is no longer online, Hiram B. and Sarah Slavens donated 1.5 acres for the church and cemetery.
 This land was probably the site of the Montgomery Chapel.

 Keziah Slavens stone, Brick Chapel Cemetery, Putnam County, Indiana.